 At UH Manoa, Asian Studies covers a broad geographical arc including South Asia, Southeast Asia, and East Asia.
 The approach to the study of these interrelated regions is interdisciplinary, taught by faculty trained in the geography, history, anthropology, political science, sociology, language and literature, ethnomusicology, performing arts, and urban and regional planning of Asia.

-The Asian Studies Program offers an unprecedented opportunity for students to study a wide range of topics, disciplines, and methodologies to design their individual programs to suit their particular interests.
-This interdisciplinary approach to the study of Asia, focused on the social sciences and humanities, is the heart of the program’s mission.
-Finally, competency in an Asian language commensurate with the student’s focus and level is considered fundamental, and is a required part of the program.
+The Asian Studies Department offers an unprecedented opportunity for students to study a wide range of topics, disciplines, and methodologies to design their individual programs to suit their particular interests.
+This interdisciplinary, holistic approach to the study of Asia, focused on the social sciences and humanities, is the heart of the program’s mission.
+Competency in an Asian language commensurate with the student’s focus and level is considered fundamental, and is a required part of the BA and MAAS programs, and strongly encouraged in the MAIA program.

-The Asian Studies Program is closely linked in terms of students, faculty, courses, fellowships, staff, and daily operations to all of SPAS’ eight Centers, three of which are recognized as National Resource Centers: Southeast Asia, East Asia and Pacific Islands Studies.
+The Asian Studies Department is closely linked in terms of students, faculty, courses, fellowships, staff, and daily operations to all of SPAS’ Centers, which further coordinate links throughout the university.
 The possibilities are endless.

-The following disciplines, fields, and programs serve ASP’s interdisciplinary mission: American Studies, Anthropology, Art and Art History, Business, East Asian Languages and Literatures, Economics, Ethnic Studies, Ethnomusicology, Geography, History, Indo-Pacific Languages and Literatures, Linguistics, Philosophy, Political Science, Religion, Sociology, Theater and Dance, Urban and Regional Planning, and Women’s Studies.
+The following disciplines, fields, and programs serve ASP’s interdisciplinary mission: American Studies, Anthropology, Art and Art History, Business, East Asian Languages and Literatures, Economics, Ethnic Studies, Ethnomusicology, Geography, History, Indo-Pacific Languages and Literatures, Linguistics, Philosophy, Political Science, Religion, Sociology, Theater and Dance, Urban and Regional Planning, Women’s Studies, and more.